provish/employee-directory/README.md

 Features:
 1. Fully Responsive
-2. This prototype is fully expandable
+2. This prototype is fully scalable